zaphyr-org/encrypt/README.md

 ## License

-This project ist licensed under the MIT license.
+This project is licensed under the MIT license.
 See [LICENSE](LICENSE.md) for more information.